 On a typical day, we share information about ourselves with several “third parties”: Internet service providers, social media companies, stores, banks, and more.
 Thanks to technology, this sharing makes our lives richer and more convenient.

 Enter the “third-party doctrine.”
 It says that, once we share information with a third party, the Fourth Amendment warrant requirement no longer applies.
 In other words, the government may obtain whatever information we share with third parties, without presenting a warrant based on probable cause and particularized suspicion.
-All your data are belong to (the) U.S. (Government)—unless there’s a statute protecting it.
+All your data belongs to the U.S. government—unless there’s a statute protecting it.

-The Court should overturn Smith and Miller, and return the third-party doctrine to its original scope: sharing information with government agents in the course of criminal activity.
-While the lack of a bright line beyond this scope is one sign of a problem, there’s a more important one: In Miller, the first case in which the Court extended the doctrine beyond the criminal context, it never justified its decision to do so.
+The court should overturn Smith and Miller and return the third-party doctrine to its original scope: sharing information with government agents in the course of criminal activity.
+Although the lack of a bright line beyond this scope is one sign of a problem, there’s a more important one: In Miller, the first case in which the court extended the doctrine beyond the criminal context, it never justified its decision to do so.

-Drawing upon a property and contract-based conception of privacy, I’ve argued that the doctrine of illegal contract makes the third-party doctrine, as originally conceived, superfluous.
-I hope others will see that this common-law doctrine provides the Court with a principled reason—one firmly rooted in our legal traditions—to limit the third-party doctrine to criminal contexts, and to stop treating the rest of us like criminals.
+Drawing upon a property and contract-based conception of privacy, I’ve argued that the doctrine of illegal contract makes the third-party doctrine, as originally conceived, superfluous.1 I hope others will see that this common-law doctrine provides the court with a principled reason—one firmly rooted in our legal traditions—to limit the third-party doctrine to criminal contexts and to stop treating the rest of us like criminals.

-This approach would also be consistent with the property-based conception of the Fourth Amendment that Justice Scalia was developing in the years before his death.
-Justice Gorsuch, please pick up Scalia’s mantle in Carpenter and help the Court to legalize privacy.
+This approach would also be consistent with the property-based conception of the Fourth Amendment that Justice Antonin Scalia was developing in the years before his death.
+Justice Neil Gorsuch, please pick up Scalia’s mantle in Carpenter and help the court to legalize privacy.
 This opportunity expires soon.